-Adrien not only examined the relative status of linguistic signs in different Asian languages, as reflected in their display, positioning, and font sizes, but also linked these features to the historical presence of various communities in Chinatown over time.
+Adam not only examined the relative status of linguistic signs in different Asian languages, as reflected in their display, positioning, and font sizes, but also linked these features to the historical presence of various communities in Chinatown over time.
 This connection highlights his awareness of the historical context embedded in the shop sign’s design.

-Adrien also observed that the wording in each language served a symbolic purpose specific to its cultural audience.
+Adam also observed that the wording in each language served a symbolic purpose specific to its cultural audience.
 For instance, the Cambodian text highlights a cherished national symbol, functioning as a cultural marker that resonates with Cambodian identity, while the Teochew pronunciation specifically appeals to Teochew speakers.
-Ultimately, Adrien supported the use of multiple languages on storefronts, recognizing both their symbolic power and practical value—an insight that reflects his developing symbolic competence in interpreting how language operates across cultural and commercial dimensions.
+Ultimately, Adam supported the use of multiple languages on storefronts, recognizing both their symbolic power and practical value—an insight that reflects his developing symbolic competence in interpreting how language operates across cultural and commercial dimensions.

 Restaurant Sign

-Woong Bae struggled with the diversity of Chinese sound representations displayed on the sign of a Chinese restaurant (Excerpt 3).
+Cheng Wei struggled with the diversity of Chinese sound representations displayed on the sign of a Chinese restaurant (Excerpt 3).

 Excerpt 3